KristinaRiemer/MassResponseToTemp/DataLocation.md

   * Filter list using "Data Collected" column according to oldest to newest.
 Date range: 1919-2011
   * Determine how many hits have mass (282), latitude (32), county (915)
   * Need to determine what the spatial spread is like, and how to determine species that have multiple desired information (e.g., how many species have both mass and county info)
+  * Have almost 300 specimens that have mass and county or latitude info.
+Need to determine spatial and temporal spread of this data to determine if this species will suffice.
+Change county into latitude?
+Some way to visually display location?
+  * Could use specimens from outside of the United States.
+300 specimens from Canada and Mexico, may be useful to include.
 2. _Dipodomys ordii_
 3. _Sciurus carolinensis_
 4. _Tamiasciurus hudsonicus_